Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/administration/application-registration/index.md

 * `kong-oauth2`: Default.
 Kong is the system of record.
 The Application Registration plugin is used in conjunction with the Kong OAuth2 plugin.
 This option cannot be used with hybrid mode deployments.
+The `kong-oauth2` option can be used with classic (traditional) deployments.
 * `external-oauth2`: An external IdP is the system of record.
 The Developer Portal Application Registration plugin is used in conjunction with the Kong OIDC plugin.
 The `external-oauth2` option must be used with